jfalcou/eve/doc/manual/functions/arithmetic/minnummag.rst

 Notes
 *****

- - For floating point entries, this object function returns a nan value if and only if both entries are a nan value.
+ - For :ref:`concept-ieeevalue` entries, this object function returns a nan value if and only if both entries are a nan value.

 Example
 *******